ConduitIO/conduit/docs/design-documents/20240812-recover-from-pipeline-errors.md

     re-delivered, the same records could land in the DLQ multiple times.
 I propose documenting this edge case for now and tackling the solution as part of [record deduplication](#record-deduplication).
-    As for the nack threshold - if that threshold is reached it should emit a fatal error and put the pipeline into a `degraded` state without triggering the recovery mechanism, otherwise the nack threshold would lose its purpose.